News & sources

 History

-The goal is not simply to collect as many links as possible.
-The goal is to make our basis transparent: Which scientific papers are central?
+This is where our source archive will take shape: an organised and filterable collection of the studies, reports, organisations, projects, and media coverage our work is based on.
+The aim is not to gather as many links as possible, but to make clear what we rely on: Which scientific works are central?
 Which organisations are driving the topic forward?
-Where are practical trials taking place?
-Which policy processes matter?
-And where are myths or false claims being addressed clearly?
+Where are real-world trials taking place?
+Which political processes are relevant?
+And where are myths or false claims properly addressed?

 Video